rabbibotton/clog/OCICL.md

 OCICL is a complete secure alternative to a QuickLisp CLOG install

-Note: New project temlates contain setup-ocicl and edit-ocicl run-ocicl
+Note: New project templates contain setup-ocicl and edit-ocicl run-ocicl
       for builder so only need to install OCICL.

 OCICL loads dependencies with your project.
 Once setup the command line